‘The motivator’

 Experience and qualifications – just because the word accountant is used doesn’t mean that any qualification is held.
 Look for a registered firm under a recognised accountancy body such as The Institute of Chartered Accountants in England & Wales [ICAEW], Certified Chartered Accountants etc. If the firm is not registered with a recognised accountancy body, it will not be monitored for professional standards.
 It may not even have Professional Indemnity Insurance if things go wrong.

-Cost – this is a big one, ask the question on how you will be charged.
+Cost – this is a big one, ask the question of how you will be charged.
 Some firms will give you a set fee, others will charge you on a time basis.

 How long has the firm been established?
 At times there may be long periods between speaking to your accountant; you want to be sure they will still be around when you need them.